 Kia orana!
 I’ve put together this blog post to highlight Cook Islands Language Week Activities.
 Read on to gather some ideas for bringing the language and culture of the Cook Islands into your classroom this August.

-Cook Islands Language Week: Te ‘epetoma o te reo Māori Kūki ‘Āirani runs from Sunday, August 4th until Saturday, August 10th.
+Cook Islands Language Week: Te ‘epetoma o te reo Māori Kūki ‘Āirani runs from Sunday 2 August – Saturday 8 August, 2020.

 Did you know there are three different languages spoken in the Cook Islands?

 - Christchurch Library – Cook Islands Language Week